idio-lang/DIPS/source/implementing-idio/evaluator/evaluating-functions.rst

 *applications* -- we're applying the function to some arguments.

 Function calls are the far most interesting because there's a combinatorial explosion of possibilities.
-(There's not *that* many!)
+(Just kidding.
+There's not *that* many!)
 The main culprits are:

 * "closed" or regular applications

-  A closed application is one where the expression is function position is not a symbol (variable name) but an expression where we're creating the function "on the fly":
+  A closed application is one where the expression in function position is not a symbol (variable name) but an expression where we're creating the function "on the fly":